|Guide||♦||99 Triplogs||Mine 0||8 Topics|

 The Telephone Trail is one of a group of four main trails climbing the north slope of Mt.
 Pinal.
-The elevation and north facing slopes combine to create a surprisingly lush alpine microenvironment and some very enjoyable hikes.
+The elevation and north-facing slopes combine to create a surprisingly lush alpine microenvironment and some delightful hikes.
 I believe the stands of Aspen near the top may be the closest to the Phoenix area to be found.
-If you can catch this area in autumn when the leaves are turning, it just doesn't get much better.
+If you can catch this area in autumn when the leaves turn, it just doesn't get much better.

 One reason this area doesn't see more use is the lack of available resources describing the confusing network of roads and trails.
 As old as they obviously are, I'm not sure why these trails/old roads are not shown on the USGS topos.
 I've included (Official Fritzski Approved - there is no substitute!) trail and road maps that I hope will help the cause.

 The Telephone Trail #192 leaves the west side of the large Icehouse CCC Recreation Site/trailhead.
 From the sign, proceed through some manzanita scrub and across a forest road for about .2mi to the signed Icehouse Tr/198 intersection.
 Remain straight on #192.
-From here to the Doghouse Spring area, the two trails diverge with the Telephone following the east side of the canyon offering some views of the Icehouse Tr. on the opposite side.
+From here to the Doghouse Spring area, the two trails diverge, with the Telephone following the canyon's east side, offering some views of the Icehouse Tr. on the opposite side.
 Between the two, the Telephone offers superior scenery and a friendlier layout for the climb.
-The climb is a healthy one and begins up through wide tunnels of manzanita and then into shady forest where it begins to ease up.
+The climb is a healthy one and begins up through wide tunnels of manzanita and then into the shady forest, where it begins to ease up.

 At about two miles, the trail once again merges with the Icehouse/198 at Doghouse Spring.
-This is a beautiful little spot with a water filled hole in the middle of the trail and some old relics lying about.
-The two trails run together here for only about 200' where the Telephone quickly departs again up the east slope to connect over to the Sixshooter Trail.
-From the sign post head up the trail where it quickly doubles back to the north as it climbs the slope to the top of the ridge.
-Here the manzanita returns and the trail again doubles back at about 3 miles to essentially climb the spine of the ridge for a ways before heading along the west slope into Sixshooter Canyon.
+This is a beautiful little spot with a water-filled hole in the middle of the trail and some old relics lying about.
+The two trails run together here for only about 200', where the Telephone quickly departs again up the east slope to connect over to the Sixshooter Trail.
+From the signpost, head up the trail, where it quickly doubles back to the north as it climbs the slope to the top of the ridge.
+Here the manzanita returns, and the trail again doubles back at about 3 miles to essentially climb the spine of the ridge for a way before heading along the west slope into Sixshooter Canyon.
 Be careful in spots to follow the most worn trail and look for small FS signs to help point the way.
 There are some maintenance roads for the underground power line that intersect in spots with this trail.

-The Telephone Trail officially ends here, but leaves you with several options.
-There are two worth recommendation: You can continue up the Icehouse Trail just less than one "long & steep", but beautiful mile to the top at Ferndell Spring.
-Then on the way back down loop onto the beautiful cruising Sixshooter trail to the bottom.
+The Telephone Trail officially ends here but leaves you with several options.
+Two worth recommendation: You can continue up the Icehouse Trail just less than one "long & steep", but a beautiful mile to the top at Ferndell Spring.
+Then on the way back down, loop onto the beautiful cruising Sixshooter trail to the bottom.